Media encoding troubleshooting

-If you uploaded your video and it doesn't seem quite right in Wistia, this doc provides instructions you can try to get things back in working order.
+If you uploaded your media and it doesn't seem quite right in Wistia, this doc provides instructions you can try to get things back in working order.

-So you’ve successfully uploaded your video, and it’s queued for processing.
+So you’ve successfully uploaded your media, and it’s queued for processing.
 But then the processing fails.
 That’s the pits!

 Don’t panic, there are a few easy fixes.

-First, we recommend exporting the file from your video editor again.
+First, we recommend exporting the file from your media editor again.
 If there’s any error in the file, this is the easiest place to scrub it out.
 Check out our exporting guide for a quick overview of our suggested settings.
-Then try uploading the video to Wistia again.
+Then try uploading the file to Wistia again.

 If you don’t have access to the original file export, we suggest running the file through HandBrake.
 This will often clear out any corruptions in the file, and get it ready for upload to Wistia.
 Check out our suggested HandBrake settings.